Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: Instantaneous
 You clasp a fist toward a creature you can see within range, calling the weight of endless stone to bear down upon it from all sides.
 The target must make a CON Saving Throw.
-On a Failure, the target takes 5d10 Bludgeoning damage plus 5d6 Fire damage and the target’s Size is decreased by one category until cured by Greater Restoration or similar magic.
+On a Failure, the target takes 5d10 Bludgeoning damage plus 5d6 Fire damage and the target's Size is decreased by one category until cured by Greater Restoration or similar magic.
 On a Success, the target takes half damage.
 - **Classes**: Druid, Sorcerer, Warlock, Wizard *(Source: CS)*